Skip to main content

 fn quit_control_mode<W: WindowsApi>(&mut self, windows_api: &W)

-Prints the default daemon instructions to the daemon console and sets self.control_mode_state to inactive.
+Prints the default daemon instructions to the daemon console.

 fn print_instructions<W: WindowsApi>(&self, windows_api: &W)